Sky Force

 Sky Force is a vertically scrolling shoot 'em up video game series created by the Polish video game developer Infinite Dreams Inc. The gameplay is reminiscent of Capcom's 19XX series and Seibu Kaihatsu's Raiden series, featuring a weapon upgrade system and large end of stage bosses.

+The original Sky Force has you fighting the evil General Mantis, who seeks to rain havoc upon the world in his Night Owl.
+You must defeat his various ships, planes, helicopters and tanks.

+The sequel, Sky Force Reloaded has you fighting the defeated General's daughter, Scarlett Mantis.
+She wants revenge for your destruction of her father.
+She also has a pool of vehicles, such as more helicopters, planes and tanks.
+A lot of which have a resemblance to her father's.

+In most sky force levels, you can expect to have to shoot many planes, helicopters, tanks, AA, laser turrets and more.

-Sky Force
+Sky Force (2004)

 The first title in the series was originally released for Symbian and Pocket PC in 2004 and was ported to Palm webOS (2005), iOS (2009) and Android (2010).
 The first game in the series was an entirely sprite-based 2D game.

 Reception

 The game received a near perfect rating by IGN who gave it a score of 9.5 out of 10.

-Sky Force Reloaded
+Sky Force Reloaded (2006)

 The second outing was initially released for Symbian, Pocket PC and Palm webOS in 2006 and was later released for iOS (2009), Android (2010) and PSP (2011).
 The PSP version of "Sky Force Reloaded" was simply named "Sky Force".
 The 2D graphics style of the first title was combined with some 3D polygon objects like destructible towers.
 It received a remake for mobile (Android) in 2016, with a PC, PlayStation 4, and Xbox One versions released in 2017, and also a Nintendo Switch version released in 2018.
 A version for Tesla cars was released in 2021.